flaviotordini/http/README.md

 - Partial requests
 - Redirection support (now supported by Qt >= 5.6)

+This library uses the [Proxy design pattern](https://en.wikipedia.org/wiki/Proxy_pattern) to modularize features and make it easy to add them and use them as needed.
+The main class is [Http](https://github.com/flaviotordini/http/blob/master/src/http.h), which implements the base features of a HTTP client.
+More specialized classes are:

+- [CachedHttp](https://github.com/flaviotordini/http/blob/master/src/cachedhttp.h), a simple disk-based cache
+- [ThrottledHttp](https://github.com/flaviotordini/http/blob/master/src/throttledhttp.h), implements request throttling (aka limiting)

+The constructor of these classes take another Http instance for which they will act as a proxy.
+(See examples below)

 ## Integration

 You can use this library as a git submodule.
 For example, add it to your project inside a lib subdirectory: